Why Franchising? Discover How the Franchise Business Model Works

 Pip Wilkins, CEO of the British Franchise Association, explores the landscape of franchising, and why you should begin your journey this year.

-Most people in the UK would not be able to define franchising, with the industry either flying under the radar of business or being completely misunderstood.
+Most people in the UK would not be able to define franchising, with the industry either flying under the radar of business or being wholly misunderstood.

-For the case of the latter, some businesses take payments from unsuspecting investors under the guise of being a ‘franchise’, resulting in the industry being tarred.
+For the case of the latter, some businesses take payments from unsuspecting investors under the guise of being a ‘franchise’, resulting in the industry getting tarred.

 The role of the bfa and membership